- What is reportage photography?

 Reportage or documentary photography captures the real events of your wedding, rather than staging.
 Good documentary photography allows people to relax and behave normally.
 I tell the whole story as it really happened.
 It’s the ideal choice for couples who don’t want the intrusion of modelling for a photographer.

 My photographic style is most productive in places that have plenty of space, natural light, and happiness!
-On average my clients receive between 20 and 40 images per hour that I attend their wedding.
-After a full wedding day I expect to create 200-300 edited images, often there’s even more.
+After a full wedding day I expect to create 200-300 edited images, often more.
 I put a lot of time into editing my work and this process starts with choosing my best images.
 Every wedding is different and there are no fixed rules, but I work fast and I will capture a lot of great photographs.

 Absolutely.
 Successful wedding photography depends on a good rapport and meeting you is the best way to understand your needs.
 I encourage clients to share their feelings or ideas and no request is too difficult to consider.
 Most of all, I want you to feel comfortable with me as your photographer.

-There are many wonderful websites out there, but in my opinion this is packaging and that can be a distraction.
-I think the most important consideration with any photographer should always be their work.
-This is where your choice should start, and end.
-If you have found someone you like spend time with their images, get a feel for what they do and how they do it.
-Styles differ greatly.
-If you are looking at pictures of brides and grooms walking through fields, hiding in forests, or urban industrial, then it’s not reportage or documentary.
+There are many wonderful looking websites out there, but in my opinion the most important consideration with any photographer should always be their work.
+This is where your choice should start and end.
+If you have found someone you like spend time with their images, get a feel for what they do and how they do it, styles differ greatly.
+If you are looking at pictures of brides and grooms walking through fields, hiding in forests, or urban industrial, it’s not reportage or documentary.
 If it looks like it’s straight out of a magazine then expect to be modelling.
 Trust your instincts, and when you are closing in on a decision try to meet up.
 You can’t beat a good old fashioned conversation to make that decision easier.

 When necessary and where possible.
 If the venue is in Bristol or Bath there is a good chance I know it already.
 Knowing the venue reduces the chance of unexpected surprises and means I will have more time record your wedding in the best way possible.